-Matias is currently part of the DES Data Management Team at NCSA.
+Matias is currently a Release Scientist and DR1 coordinator as part of the DESDM at NCSA.
 Among other things, he works on photo-z Value Added Catalogs for the collaboration, data production pipelines and liaises between DESDM and the rest of the collaboration.
 He is also responsible for EasyAccess (a tool to access the DES database) and other DESDM tools to facilitate the scientific analysis.

 Some of his particular research interests are:

 - Data mining and machine learning in astronomy.

 - Formation and evolution of dark matter halos.

 - Scientific computing, visualization and data intensive science.

 We asked Matias a few more questions – here’s what he had to say:

 What is your favorite part about being a scientist?

 To work on interesting projects, to be constantly learning new things, to have fun at work, to have some freedom to decide what I’ll be working next, to mention a few.